 Sabbati (EHI) has anecdotal evidence that manufacturers do use the package label, but installers don't as the calculation is too difficult (unclear), there is no incentive from market surveillance and there is no business interest served with package labels.
 Kemna adds that he has anecdotal evidence that certain solar installers rather sell components in multiple instances, to avoid the requirement to create a package label.

 Pittner (Bosch) thinks the package label is the preferred alternative to separate labels for tanks, temperature controls, etc. but admits that installer involvement in the evaluation (and improvement) of these labels is urgently needed.
-Albrecht (ESTIF) agrees and states that the current implementation of solar in the package label is strange (linked to heat generator power?)
+Abrecht (Solar Heat Initiative) agrees and states that the current implementation of solar in the package label is strange (linked to heat generator power?)

 Lopes (SE) mentions that the renewable energy directive, in Article 14, requires installers of renewable energy systems to be certified.
 This could be combined with a training for the package label.